IZombie (TV series): Allegations against Knepper and exit

-Knepper personally announced his promotion in a video released at Comic Con; but did not partake in promotional interviews for his role following the allegations, nor did he attend the fourth-season wrap party.
+Knepper personally announced his promotion in a video released at Comic-Con but did not partake in promotional interviews for his role following the allegations, nor did he attend the fourth-season wrap party.

-On January 12, 2018, it was announced that the studio had conducted a second investigation.
+On January 12, 2018, the studio said it had conducted a second investigation.
 CW president Mark Pedowitz stated, "Again, the investigation related to the set and his behavior on the set.
 They found no wrongdoing on the set."
 Pedowitz elaborated that Knepper had signed on for a single season and that his exit from the series had already been planned.

 Reception

 Critical response

 The first season received generally positive reviews.
 Review aggregation website Rotten Tomatoes gave the series a 92% approval rating, with an average rating of 7.65/10, based on 52 reviews.
 The site's critical consensus states: "An amusing variation on the zombie trend, iZombie is refreshingly different, if perhaps too youth-oriented to resonate with adult audiences."
 Metacritic, which uses a weighted average, assigned a score of 74 out of 100, based on reviews from 38 critics, indicating "generally favorable reviews".

 Amy Ratcliffe of IGN rated the pilot episode 8.4/10, praising the series' "casual take on zombies" and Rose McIver's performance as Liv.
 LaToya Ferguson of The Onion's The A.V.
-Club graded the series an A- and stated the series is better for diverging from its comic book origins.
-She praised the series for having the same quick-witted banter as Veronica Mars and observed it measures up well against Pushing Daisies, noting: "Television can only be better for having the voices of Thomas and Ruggiero-Wright back on a weekly basis".
+Club graded the series an A− and stated the series is better for diverging from its comic-book origins.
+She praised the series for having the same quick-witted banter as Veronica Mars, and observed it measures up well against Pushing Daisies, noting: "Television can only be better for having the voices of Thomas and Ruggiero-Wright back on a weekly basis".
 Inkoo Kang of the Dallas Observer called the series, "dazzlingly, tirelessly witty" with an "acute attention to human relationships", and praised it as "the summer's most underrated series".

 The second season was also met with positive reviews.
 It holds a 100% approval rating on Rotten Tomatoes, based on 14 reviews with an average score of 8.39/10.
-The website's consensus states: "iZombie smoothly shifts gears in its second season, moving between comedy and dramatic procedural while skillfully satirizing modern society along the way."
+The website's consensus states: "iZombie smoothly shifts gears in its second season, moving between comedy and dramatic procedural, while skillfully satirizing modern society along the way."